Achieving sturdy and toned abs is the ultimate goal of many fitness enthusiasts.

 9. V-ups

-The V up is an advanced calisthenics workout for abs that help you increase strength, stability, balance, and endurance.
+The V-up is an advanced calisthenics exercise that helps increase core strength, full-body mobility, and endurance.

 I love doing V-ups as I feel my core work considerably during this exercise.
 It helps me improve my overall core fitness.